calvincao/shopping-buddy/README.md

 ```

 - start application server `npm run dev`
-- index page will serve the client but you can also cd into the client directory to utilize CRA's webpack for hot module reloading (`npm start` from the client directory)
+- index page will serve the client but you can also cd into the client directory to utilize CRA's hot module reloading (`npm start` from the client directory)
 - `npm build` when you're done changing the client so that the deployed server can serve the production build

 ## Notes